ilyafedotov-ops/TerraformManager/README.md

 python -m backend.cli auth login --email you@example.com --base-url http://localhost:8890
 ```

-> Tip: The Projects UI in the SvelteKit dashboard now covers workspace creation, editing, deletion, and artifact browsing.
+> Tip: The Projects UI in the SvelteKit dashboard now covers workspace creation, editing, deletion, artifact browsing, and uploading new files.
 Reach for the CLI when you want automation, CI integration, or scripted workloads.

 ### CLI commands at a glance
 - `scan` — run the reviewer with optional `terraform fmt`, `terraform validate`, Infracost cost data, drift summary (`--plan-json`), and HTML/patch artifacts.